CharlieDigital/typescript-is-like-csharp/docs/pages/intermediate/databases-and-orms.md

 </CodeSplitter>

 Remember how we used `[JsonIgnore]` in our model?
 This means that at serialization at the boundary, `Runner.Races` and `Runner.RaceResults` will automatically be stripped out (nice)!
 So to keep them in the output JSON, we need to "hoist" them up into a "DTO" record.

+On the Prisma side, it's not so easy.
+We'll either have to do a deeper selection or explicitly delete fields off of our objects to ensure they do not round trip.
+It's possible to use [lodash's `omit`](https://www.geeksforgeeks.org/lodash-_-omit-method/) or JavaScript `delete` to remove the navigations manually.

 ::: tip
 This is an extremely useful pattern and should generally be used for all navigation properties as it will allow round-tripping the entity for updates without passing the navigations along.